RishikMani/Javascript/functions/README.md

 ### Setting default parameters

-Setting a parameter to default value in Javascript is what atleast Python does, but I don\t know why everytime I hear Javascript I go numb.
-It is just like `args` in Python.
+Setting a parameter to default value in Javascript is exactly like `*args` in Python.

 ```javascript
 function getName(firstName = "Rishik", lastName = "Mani") {